pipefox/fvtt-simple-dice-roller-deluxe/README.md

 # Simple Dice Roller Deluxe - FoundryVTT Module

 Simple Dice Roller Deluxe is a system agnostic module for Foundry VTT that allows for quick rolls of common RPG dice from the main app controls.
-Once the "Dice Roller" button is clicked, a clickable dice table renders in a separate window that can be repositioned freely in Foundry.
+Once the "Dice Roller" button is pressed, a clickable dice table renders in a separate window that can be repositioned freely in Foundry.

+![Screenshot_SimleDiceRollerDeluxe_v2 0 0](https://github.com/pipefox/fvtt-simple-dice-roller-deluxe/assets/15308352/5562e183-fe01-470d-b234-f26f7e785938)

 * The number of rollable dice can be adjusted from 1 to 25.
-* The module has options for coin flips and Fate/Fudge dice, including settings for adding additional button toggles for hidden rolls and exploding dice.

-![Screenshot_SimleDiceRollerDeluxe_v2 0 0](https://github.com/pipefox/fvtt-simple-dice-roller-deluxe/assets/15308352/5562e183-fe01-470d-b234-f26f7e785938)
+* Coin flips and Fate/Fudge dice rows can be enabled in the settings as well.
+* There are advanced optional settings for the following additional roll toggles:
+  * Hidden Rolls:
+    * Private Roll to GM
+    * Blind Roll to GM
+    * Roll to Self
+  * Call of Cthulhu:
+    * Penalty 'tens' Roll for d100
+    * Bonus 'tens' Roll for d100
+  * Exploding DIce:
+    * Standadrd Exploding Dice
+    * Once Exploding Dice

 ## Installation Instructions
 1. Click "Install Module" in the "Add-on Modules" tab in the Foundry "Configuration and Setup" screen